ApurvaNaik/textMiningReddit/redditSentiment.md

 It is interesting that people have mentioned "internet" and "government" most frequently yet, those posts are not the most upvoted.
 On the other hand, posts or comments mentioning brands have more upvotes, probably because these posts express an opinion about the brand that others relate to.

+##### Correlating upvotes to submissions

 <img src="https://github.com/ApurvaNaik/textMiningReddit/raw/master/img/prop.png" alt="general word frequency" width="50%", align = "right">

- Next, I correlated upvotes with the number of posts containing the keywords (*I will refer to name entities as keywords now on*).
+I correlated upvotes with the number of posts containing the keywords (*I will refer to name entities as keywords now on*).
 This gave me an idea which keywords among others elicited the most response.
 Both number of posts and number of upvotes have been scaled to the range(0,1) for easy comparison.

  "google" and "comcast" has nearly equal proportion of posts and upvotes. "reddit" is mentioned the least number of times whereas "government" and "internet" got the least upvotes.
 This confirms my suspicion that people don't upvote texts containing generic words.
 From the yellow histogram, its seen that "reddit" is the second least frequent word, yet text containing it is the 4th highest upvoted.
 This probably indicates reddit co-occurs with another more voted keyword

  ```
- "...the only good thing about comcast is since
- they're in the news and on the front page of reddit
+ "...the only good thing about comcast is since they're in the news and on the front page of reddit so often
- so often that i have constant reminders to pay my bill."
+ that i have constant reminders to pay my bill."

-"reddit is awesome.  they love that apple is fighting
-to encrypt phones, but then when they find out it can
+"reddit is awesome.  they love that apple is fighting to encrypt phones, but then when they find out it can
 inconvenience them they grab the pitchforks."
  ```